p3r7/with-shell-interpreter/README.md

 ## Usage

 We recommand using the macro `with-shell-interpreter`.
-It's a more convenient version of `eval-with-shell-interpreter` that prevents having to quote _:form_ and wrap it in a `progn`.
+It's a more convenient version of `with-shell-interpreter-eval` that prevents having to quote _:form_ and wrap it in a `progn`.

 | keyword argument  | implicit var being let-bound                   | mandatory?         | description                                                       |
 |-------------------|------------------------------------------------|--------------------|-------------------------------------------------------------------|